The most popular Halloween costumes by year may surprise you!

 1993: Power Rangers

-Red, blue, yellow, pink, white, or black: Which Power Ranger are you?
-Nineties’ kids loved the teen superheroes, and some still do, especially after 2017’s big-screen reboot.
+Red, blue, yellow, pink, white or black: Which Power Ranger are you?
+They were the perfect Halloween costumes for kids, as 90s’ kids loved the teen superheroes, and some still do, especially after 2017’s big-screen reboot.
 But after Mighty Morphin Power Rangers aired in 1993, “demand was so high for the costumes that many shops ran out, leaving some determined parents to craft their own Power Rangers outfits for their children,” according to ABC News.
-While it might be easier to buy a Power Ranger costume, you can definitely DIY these 25 cheap Halloween costumes for kids.

 1994: Bart Simpson